-This report was commissioned by the Norwegian Ministry of Finance ("the Ministry") and has been prepared by Mercer in accordance with the terms of the contract awarded by the Ministry in relation to the Norwegian Government Petroleum Fund ("the Petroleum Fund").
-At the beginning of 2006, the Petroleum Fund was renamed the Norwegian Government Pension Fund - Global ("the Pension Fund").
-Prior to 1 December 2004, the Petroleum Fund consisted of the "Ordinary Portfolio" and the "Environmental Fund".
-On 1 December 2004, when new ethical guidelines were adopted for fund as a whole, the Environmental Fund's investments were transferred to the Petroleum Fund.
-The terms of reference for this work are set out in the Invitation to Tender issued by the Ministry to Mercer on 13 May 2002.
+This report was commissioned by the Norwegian Ministry of Finance ("the Ministry") and has been prepared by Mercer in accordance with the terms of a contract awarded by the Ministry to Mercer Limited ("Mercer").
+The terms of reference for this work are set out in the Invitation to Tender issued by the Ministry on 11 February 2008.